Skip to content

 import { expect, test } from '@muratkeremozcan/playwright-utils';

-Symptom: tea_use_mcp_enhancements enabled but no MCP features in outputs.
+Symptom: tea_browser_automation set to "auto" or "cli" or "mcp" but no browser features in outputs.

 Causes:

-• MCP server not configured in Claude Desktop
+• MCP server not configured in IDE (for mcp or auto mode)

 • Variable not read correctly